xtens-suite/xtens-app/README.md

         NODE_ENV=production forever start app.js

 Now you can go to the application page http://host:port/#/. (the host is the ip address that you set in local.js and port is the "port: process.env.PORT || #port;" that you set in local.js).

+The XTENS Admin User has the username `defaultAdmin` and the password `Admin1234!`.
+In order to use administrate XTENS, like manage Projects, Groups, Operators, Datatype Privileges, one has to be logged in with this username and password.

 To discover XTENS 2 RESTful API follow the link: [RESTful API](http://docs.xtens2.apiary.io)